-San Diego – Mike McCoy made former Terp, Frank Reich his new OC.
-His former OC, Ken Whisenhunt has taken the Titans HC job and will likely be the play caller down there meaning seven teams could be running this offense next year.
+San Diego – Mike McCoy made former Terps QB, Frank Reich, his new OC.
+His former OC, Ken Whisenhunt, has taken the Titans HC job and will likely be the play caller down there meaning seven teams could be running this offense next year.

-McDaniels and Gase would be longshots, but it’s no secret that the Ravens are one of the best organizations to work for.
-Could sway some people.
+McDaniels and Gase would be longshots, but it’s no secret that the Ravens are one of the best organizations to work for which could sway some people.
 Fichtner would be a realistic hire.
 Dorsey is probably staying put, but maybe a name down the road.